nsf/gocode/README.md

 And then update your packages by running `:PlugInstall`.

+#### Other

+Alternatively take a look at the vundle/pathogen friendly repo: https://github.com/Blackrush/vim-gocode.

+### Neovim setup
+#### Neovim manual installation

+ Neovim users should also follow `Vim manual installation`, except that you should goto `gocode/nvim` in step 2, and remember that, the Neovim configuration file is `~/.config/nvim/init.vim`.

 #### Using Vundle in Neovim

 Add the following line to your **init.vim**: